-(3) The Group accounts for costs of computer software developed or obtained for internal use in accordance with FASB ASC Subtopic 350-40, "Intangibles: Goodwill and Other - Internal-Use Software."
-FASB ASC Subtopic 350-40 requires the capitalization of certain costs incurred in connection with developing or obtaining internal use software during the application development stage.
-As of March 31, 2015 and 2014, the Group capitalized \$4,510 and \$4,569 of software costs, respectively.
-Software costs are amortized using the straight-line method over their estimated useful life of three years.
+- (3) Certain costs incurred for computer software developed or obtained for internal use is required to be capitalized.
+As of March 31, 2017 and 2016, the Group capitalized \$4,517 and \$4,500 of software costs, respectively.
+Software costs are amortized using the straight-line method over their estimated useful life (generally three five years). - j.

-j.
 Lease of land from Israel Land Administration:

-The Company leases several parcels of land from the Israel Land Administration ("ILA"), which is accounted for pursuant to FASB ASC Subtopic 840-20, "Leases - Operating Leases."
+The Company leases several parcels of land from the Israel Land Administration ("ILA").
 The lease period of the industrial parcels ends between 2018 and 2060.
-The Company has the right to extend each of the lease agreements for an additional period of 49 years.
+The Company has the right to extend the lease agreement ending 2018 for an additional period of 49 years.
 The ILA lease agreements are standard agreements covering substantial portions of the land of Israel.
 The standard agreements call for a Lease Period of 49 years, with an option for one additional Lease Period (i.e., total of 98 years).
-The ownership of the land is not transferred at the end of the lease period and there is no option to buy the land at the end of such period.
+A majority of the Company's leases are in the beginning of the second 49 year period, and the remaining leases still in the first 49 year period have the option for the one additional lease period.
+The ownership of the land is not transferred at the end of the lease period, however, in certain conditions the lessee may purchase the land from the ILA.
 The expectation, based on practice and accumulated experience is that the renewal price would be substantially below fair market value.
 Since such leases do not qualify as a capital lease, they are being accounted for as operating leases.
 The prepaid lease amount is included in long-term receivables and other assets and amortized over the term of the lease.